nehAshwin/Cruzhacks-Challenge/README.md

 Description: This is a REST API that supports GET, POST, PATCH, and DELETE functions for applicants in a database.
-It is written in Javascript using node.js along with express and joi libraries.
+It is written in Javascript using node.js along with express and mongoose libraries.

 Files:
 app.js - Contains the REST API code that supports the functions